ansterONE/first-steps/test.md

 environment?
 And how can the analogue and digital workspaces best be linked to each other?

-How to: user-centered approach Design Thinking aims at ﬁnding out about users's needs via an ethnographic research tools, synthesizes, narrows insights down to hit the core of a problem, condensed synthesis enables to start into an ideation part generates a broad variety of ideas, makes ideas tangible in rapid and rough prototypes, cost-efﬁcient development
+How to: The user-centered approach Design Thinking aims at ﬁnding out about users' needs via an ethnographic research tools.
+It synthesizes, narrows insights down to hit the core of a problem.
+Condensed synthesis enables to start into an ideation part generates a broad variety of ideas, makes ideas tangible in rapid and rough prototypes, cost-efﬁcient development.

 Future University related research has to be informed by open methodologies.
 Increasingly funding is spread competitively for small